langroid/langroid/README.md

 ## :rocket: Demo

 A `LeaseExtractor` agent is tasked with extracting structured information from a commercial lease document.
-It generates questions that are answerred by a `DocAgent` using Retrieval from a vector-database (into which the lease has been sharded + embedded).
+The Agent's LLM generates questions that are answerred by a `DocAgent` (its LLM) using Retrieval from a vector-database (into which the lease has been sharded + embedded).
-When it has all the information it needs, the `LeaseExtractor` agent presents the information in a structured format using a Tool/Function-calling.
+When it has all the information it needs, the `LeaseExtractor` agent's LLM presents the information in a structured format using a Function-call.

 ![Demo](lease-extractor-demo.gif)